 Let’s start with the high level view:

-Google’s most profitable products are first and foremost a source of traffic to the middle of the funnel.
+Google’s most profitable products are first sit at the top of the funnel, acting as a source of traffic other companies’ websites.

 This is true of Google’s core product (search), its social media property (YouTube), and its $237 billion dollar array of advertising products.